 24/24

-"24/24", is a 0.45m/0.84m computer print.
-The Print contains a 35 mm filmstrip of a total of 24 seconds in length, chopped in 24 parts of equal length.
-Each strip has the length of 24 frames i.e. one second.
-The images in the frames are super8 stills that are representatives for 24 still shots in a film.
-The stills tell a simple linear story.
-The frames are arranged vertically in each filmstrip.
-Theoretically this on-going 35mm filmstrip contains 24 still shots, each a second long.
-If they were spliced together and would run through a projector, none of the 24 still shots would be visible - only flickering would be seen.
-One element, the red ball, starts to make its own way out of the restricted frame.
-It is suggesting its own journey through the landscape of images, breaking the boundary and limitation of film that come with its basic principle of working.
-The connection between the recording and the projection.
-That the production of an image on the screen always means the loss of the single frames that create them.
-The absent present of single frame.
-This I found especially interesting in connection with the still shots in film, since to create them lots of identical frames must run through the projector i.e. must have been recorded.
+"24/24" is a 0.45m/0.84m computer print.
+The print contains a strip of 35mm film with a total length of 24 seconds, cut into 24 parts of equal length.
+Each strip has the length of 24 frames, i.e. one second.
+The images in the frames are Super8 stills, representative for 24 still shots in the film.
+The stills tell a simple linear story, but here the frames are arranged vertically in each strip.
+Theoretically, this continuous 35mm film strip contains 24 still shots, each one second long, but if they were spliced together and put through a projector, because of their vertical arrangement, none of the 24 stills shots would be visible - only a flicker would be seen.
+One element, the red ball, begins to make its own way out of the confined frame.
+It suggests its own journey through the landscape of images, breaking through the boundaries and limitations of film's basic working principle.
+The connection between recording and projection.
+That the production of an image on the screen always means the loss of the individual frames that create it.
+The absent presence of the single frame.
+I found this particularly interesting in the context of film stills, because in order to create them, many identical frames have to pass through the projector, i.e. they have to be recorded.
 The fact that a film recording is always linear and so is the projection.
 This linearity means a lack of interactivity for the viewer.
-I was interested in creating the possibility of nonlinearity within film, both film as a recording medium and in the film’s story.
+I was interested in creating the possibility of non-linearity within film, both as a recording medium and in the story of the film.